Spend three months at the heart of Parliament

-Applications for the 2017 BES POST Fellowship are now open.
-The deadline for applications is Monday 15 May 2017, and interviews will be held towards the end of May.
+Applications for the 2017 BES POST Fellowship are now closed.
+Interviews will be held on Monday 5 June.

 The Parliamentary Office of Science and Technology